Real, Unbiased Primerica Review from an Ex-MLMer

 Back when I was about 15 years old, I was on summer break when my father signed up to be a Primerica rep.

-It was my very first introduction to network marketing and I vividly remember the local RVP driving up in his 7-series BMW and wearing a massive gold ring.
+It was my very first introduction to network marketing and I vividly remember “John” — the local RVP — driving up in his 7-series BMW and wearing a massive gold ring.

 He was super-friendly and sat down with my old man at our kitchen table, as I secretly listened in on their conversation from the other room.

-They talked about how much my father hated his sales job, the concept of “buy term and invest the difference”, and how Primerica was the fastest way to build something called “total financial independence”.
+They talked about how much my father hated his sales job, what his financial needs and wants were, and how Primerica was the fastest way to build something called “total financial independence”.

 Apparently, so was my father who signed up that night and officially began his Primerica journey.